crate/crate/README.rst

 --------------------------

 Crate plugin, included as sub-module in this package.
-This plugin contains crate specific default settings and a rest endpoint reachable at '/admin' displaying a system overview as html page.
+This plugin contains Crate specific default settings and a rest endpoint reachable at '/admin' displaying a system overview as html page.